dell/csm-docs/content/v1/csidriver/features/powermax.md

 ## Volume Health Monitoring

-CSI Driver for Dell PowerMax 2.2.0 and above supports volume health monitoring.
+CSI Driver for PowerMax 2.2.0 and above supports volume health monitoring.
 Alpha feature gate `CSIVolumeHealth` needs to be enabled for the node side monitoring to take effect.
 For more information, please refer to the [Kubernetes GitHub repository](https://github.com/kubernetes-csi/external-health-monitor/blob/master/README.md).
 To use this feature, set controller.healthMonitor.enabled and node.healthMonitor.enabled to true.
 To change the monitor interval, set controller.healthMonitor.interval parameter.

 ## Single Pod Access Mode for PersistentVolumes- ReadWriteOncePod